3 Betting Strategies Pros Use, And How You can use them too to Protect Your Profit!

 Real optimal bets are created when the public puts too much money on one side of a spread as opposed to another.

-You don’t want to fade pro bettors.
+You don’t want to fade betting from pros.
 That’s why you use your layoff account based on what pro bettors have wagered, not what the public has wagered.